Skip to main content

 Decision receipt integrity

-Every evaluation returns a cryptographic receipt binding the verdict to the exact policy snapshot.
+Every evaluation returns a cryptographic receipt that binds the verdict to the exact policy snapshot.
 The integrity_hash (SHA-256 over canonical JSON) covers the context, decision, and snapshot.
-When a signing key is configured, MeshQu signs the integrity hash with Ed25519.
-Auditors verify receipts using the public key alone — no shared secret exchange is needed.
-Key IDs (msk_v1 format) identify which key signed a receipt, and key rotation is supported via a previous-key grace period.
+When signing is enabled, MeshQu signs the integrity hash with Ed25519.
+Auditors verify receipts with the public key alone — no shared secret exchange is required.
+Key IDs (msk_v1 format) identify which key signed a receipt, and key rotation is supported.

 Verifying a receipt signature